Style Guide for TOS

 When citing or referencing our print journal, The Objective Standard, include the “The” and use italics.
 When using the abbreviation TOS to refer to the print journal, use italics.

 When using “The Objective Standard” or “TOS” to refer to the business, rather than the print journal, do not use italics.
-When citing or referencing TOS Blog, do not use italics.
+When citing or referencing TOS content that does not appear in any issue of the journal, do not use italics.

 Serial Comma

-Use the serial comma (e.g., “egoism, individual rights, and laissez-faire capitalism,” not “egoism, individual rights and laissez-faire capitalism”)—except where quoting someone who did not use it.
+Use the serial comma (e.g., “egoism, individual rights, and laissez-faire capitalism,” not “egoism, individual rights and laissez-faire capitalism”)—except when quoting someone who did not use it.

 If the material following a colon is an independent clause/sentence, then the first letter should be uppercase; if not, then it should be lowercase.
 For example: